Warlord Era: Warlord profiles

 Few of the warlords had any sort of ideology.
 Yan Xishan, the "Model Governor" of Shanxi, professed a syncretic creed that merged elements of democracy, militarism, individualism, capitalism, socialism, communism, imperialism, universalism, anarchism, and Confucian paternalism into one.
 A friend described Yan as "a dark-skinned, mustached man of medium height who rarely laughed and maintained an attitude of great reserve; Yan never showed his inner feelings."
 He kept Shanxi on a different railroad gauge from the rest of China to make it difficult to invade his province, though that tactic also hindered the export of coal and iron, the main source of Shanxi's wealth.
 Feng Yuxiang, the "Christian General", promoted Methodism together with a vague sort of left-leaning Chinese nationalism, which led the Soviets to support him for a time.
 He banned alcohol, lived simply and wore the common uniform of an infantryman to show his concern for his men.
+Feng Yuxiang was a soldier since childhood and like Wu, was a graduate of Paoting.
+He was baptized by a YMCA leader in 1913; he was known as the "Christian General" as he encouraged his troops to pursue Christianity.
+He seized Beijing in 1924 and demonstrated how easily a major Chinese city could be overthrown.

 Wu Peifu, the "Philosopher General", was a mandarin who passed the Imperial Civil Service exam, billing himself as the protector of Confucian values, usually appearing in photographs with the scholar's brush in his hand (the scholar's brush is a symbol of Confucian culture).
 Doubters noted, however, that the quality of Wu's calligraphy markedly declined when his secretary died.
 Wu liked to appear in photos taken in his office with a portrait of his hero George Washington in the background to reflect the supposed democratic militarism he was attempting to bring to China.
 Wu was famous for his capacity to absorb vast quantities of alcohol and still keep drinking.
 When he sent Feng a bottle of brandy, Feng replied by sending him a bottle of water, a message that Wu failed to take in.
 An intense Chinese nationalist, Wu Peifu refused to enter the foreign concessions in China, a stance that was to cost him his life when he refused to go to the International Settlement or the French Concession in Shanghai for medical treatment.